 1. Sagging Car Corner

 When a coil spring is damaged, the corner where it is situated will begin to sag.
-In this case, it’s apparent that one corner of the car sits lower than the others.
-This sagging can also reduce driving stability and contribute to other symptoms, such as uneven tire wear and noises.
+In this case, one corner of the car sits lower than the others.
+This sagging can also reduce driving stability and contribute to other symptoms, such as uneven tire wear and noise.

 2. Excessive Bounciness

 Coil springs are designed to prevent the vehicle from bouncing excessively whenever it encounters a bump.
 However, when the springs are compromised, they can no longer effectively minimize bounciness.
-As you drive, the shaking or bouncing may worsen over time, particularly on uneven terrain or dirt roads.
+As you drive, the shaking or bouncing may worsen, particularly on uneven terrain or dirt roads.
 Severe bounciness could even cause loss of vehicle control.

 3. Uneven Tire Wear